 In June 2022, ITUP began convening state-level health and health policy leaders to provide a space to understand the multiple opportunities for the health and human services sectors to meaningfully engage in the historic investments for broadband and connectivity.
-Over the next year, stakeholder engagement and funding opportunities from the California Public Utilities Commission, California Department of Technology, and Legislative public forums will be moving forward and need the health and human services sector’s engagement to ensure the digital equity and inclusion needs for the future of health are considered and met through the statewide efforts to close the digital divide.
-More workgroups coming in 2023, in the meantime, check out our 2022 workgroup presentations!
+Over the past year, stakeholder engagement and funding opportunities from the California Public Utilities Commission, California Department of Technology, and Legislative public forums are be moving forward and need the health and human services sector’s engagement to ensure the digital equity and inclusion needs for the future of health are considered and met through the statewide efforts to close the digital divide.
+More workgroups are coming this year, in the meantime, check out our 2022 and 2023 workgroup presentations!

 ITUP LA County Broadband Stakeholder Workgroup

 Data Sharing Workshop to Support Experiencing Homelessness in Los Angeles County (BluePath Health): View Recording

 Data Exchange and Aging Workshop (BluePath Health): View Recording

 Digital Equity is Health Equity: Opportunities to Drive Change for Healthy Families and Equitable Communities: (The Children’s Partnership): View Recording